Best Online Mortgage Lenders

 Can I get a mortgage with bad credit?

-Yes, you can get a mortgage with bad credit, though you may not get very good rates.
-Government-backed loans typically have the most lenient credit score requirements.
-For example, FHA loans are available to borrowers with credit scores as low as 580.
+You may be able to get a mortgage with bad credit.
+For example, FHA loans are available to borrowers with credit scores as low as 500.

 Bottom line

-An online mortgage lender can be just as legit and safe as a traditional mortgage lender.
-The primary difference is how you complete the application process.
-If you prefer a digital application with potentially quicker processing times and don’t mind the lack of face-to-face service, an online mortgage is a good way to secure funding for your new home (as long as you meet certain borrower requirements).
+An online mortgage lender can be a good option if you’d prefer a digital application process with potentially quicker processing times.
+If you don’t mind the lack of in-person service, an online mortgage can be a good way to secure funding for your new home.

-Make sure you compare different online lenders before choosing one; the lenders on this list are a good place to start if you’re overwhelmed with all the available options.
-Additionally, take the time to carefully read all the terms and conditions before signing the loan agreement.
+Make sure you compare different online lenders before choosing one.
+Additionally, take the time to carefully read all the terms and conditions before signing a loan agreement.

 Methodology